 Asalia Nazario, born around 1951 in Puerto Rico, is the mother of Hollywood actress Zoe Saldaña.
 She worked as a hotel maid and courtroom translator to support her family after her husband’s death.
 She is widely admired for her resilience, single motherhood, and deep cultural pride, which shaped one of the most successful actresses in cinematic history.

 Asalia Nazario is widely recognized as the mother of Hollywood actress Zoe Saldaña, but her story extends far beyond that title.
 She represents resilience, sacrifice, cultural pride, and unwavering maternal strength.
 Born in Puerto Rico and later moving to New York, she navigated enormous hardships — including the sudden death of her husband — while raising three daughters alone.
 She worked multiple jobs, made heartbreaking sacrifices, and ensured her children remained connected to their Latin heritage.
-She worked as an educator and dedicated her life to ensuring her children had better opportunities and a strong foundation.
+She worked in various roles to support her family after the death of her husband, to ensuring her children had better opportunities and a strong foundation.
 Her story is a timeless lesson in courage, love, and the power of a mother’s unwavering dedication.

 Quick Bio Table